subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 For the initial stages of Mainnet, the SubQuery Council will set some default plan templates to make plan management and creation easier.
 As a result, plan creation is very easy and just requires to you enter a price.
 [See the guide here](../plans.md#creating-a-plan).

-## 6. Configure an Node Operator Commission Rate (NOCR)
+## 6. Configure a Node Operator Commission Rate (NOCR)

 Please update your Node Operator Commission Rate (NOCR) in order to attract more Delegators.
 You can [read more about this here](../rewards.md#how-to-attract-delegators).
 You can do this by viewing your Node Operator Delegators page, and you can change it by clicking `Change commission rate`

 ![Viewing your NOCR](/assets/img/network/indexer_icr.png)

-Enter a new value (in a percent) and submit via Metamask.
+Enter a new value (in a percent) and submit via your wallet.

 ![Changing your NOCR](/assets/img/network/indexer_icr_change.png)